Jakob Kolletschka

-Jakob Kolletschka (24 July 1803, Biela (now Bělá nad Svitavou), Bohemia – 13 March 1847, Vienna) was Professor of Forensic Medicine at Vienna General Hospital in Austria.
+Jakob Kolletschka (24 July 1803 – 13 March 1847) was a Czech-Austrian pathologist and forensic doctor.
+He was Professor of Forensic Medicine at Vienna General Hospital in Austria.

 Jakob Kolletschka is mostly known for his death which eventually led Ignaz Semmelweis to his discovery of the etiology of childbed fever.
 Below is a quote from the original reference describing the details of his death.